m-dandrea/LAVA/docs/getting_started.rst

 - **Conda** (Anaconda or Miniconda) installed on your system for managing the environment.
 - **Git** (optional) if you plan to clone the repository using Git.
+- **[VSCode](https://code.visualstudio.com/download)** or another code editor for editing configuration files and scripts.
-- A system with sufficient disk space and memory, especially if processing large datasets.
+- A system with sufficient disk space (min.
+15 GB) and RAM (16 GB or higher), especially if processing large datasets.

 Setting up the Conda Environment
 --------------------------------

-1. **Clone the repository** (if you haven't done so): Open a terminal and run:
+1. **Clone the repository**: Open a terminal and run:

    .. code-block:: bash